CoEDL/elpis/docs/development_environment.md

 ### 5.3 Run Config

-Going one step further, we can setup some default run configurations so that when `F5` is pressed, the server and is debuggable from within the editor.
+Going one step further, we can setup some default run configurations so that when `F5` is pressed, the server is debuggable from within the editor.
 To crate a run config to start the server, in the `.vscode` directory, create a new file called `launch.json` with the following contents:
 ```json
 {
     "version": "0.2.0",